 Findings seem surface-level

 Check data volume and diversity.
 Most projects need 100+ data points across multiple source types.
-Consider launching AI Interviews to add qualitative depth to aggregate patterns.
+Consider launching an AI Interview campaign to add qualitative depth to aggregate patterns.

 Stakeholders aren't engaging with results